Print

 Jonah’s name name means 'dove'.
 He was the son of Amittai (1:1) and came from Gath-Hepher, a small town three miles (5 km) north-east of Nazareth in the northern kingdom of Israel (2 Kg 14:25).
 He was called by God to be a prophet to the city of Nineveh (1:2, 3:2), the capital of Assyria, which fell to Babylon in 612 BC.
 Jonah was a contemporary of Hosea and Amos.

 The book of Jonah is not a true prophecy as in other books.
 It is more of a biography of what happened to Jonah when he was called to go to Nineveh.
-All the book except chapter two is a historical narrative.
+All the book except the prayer in chapter two is historical narrative.
 The account is similar to the accounts of Elijah and Elisha, containing narrative with very few spoken words of the prophets.
 One Jewish tradition suggests that Jonah was one of Elisha's disciples.
 Another suggests that he was the widow's son who was raised from the dead by Elisha (2 Kg 4).

 Authorship of the book

-The author us unknown.
+The author is unknown.
 The book is written in the third person about Jonah, so was probably not by Jonah himself.
 If Jonah did write the book, then the sailors must have told him what happened when he was asleep (1:5) and after he was thrown into the sea (1:16) as well as how long he was in the belly of the fish.

 Historical background